praveensn0088/agentic-rag-assignment/data/processed/md/Abu Dhabi Procurement Standards.md

 ## 9.9.
 Procurement Plan

 - Procurement planning determines how best to fulfil the requirements captured from within the government entity.
 Its objective is to balance supply and demand so that the government entity achieves the financial and service delivery objectives.
 A
 - The  procurement  plan  focuses  on  the  examination  of  operating  contracts  and  selection  of sourcing methods to renew existing or creating new supply agreements.
-B
 - The procurement plan defines all requirements for goods, services and projects to be procured over  a  period  of  time.
 It  establishes  the  high-level  timelines  for  the  sourcing  events.
 The Procurement shall use the procurement plan to consolidate similar requirements under same contracts.
 C.
 - The Procurement shall at the minimum consider the following parameters while preparing the procurement plan: D .
 - D1.
 Needs and requirements